ivosanchez/polaris-react/src/components/Subheading/README.md

 ## Examples

-### Subheading in a card
+### Typographic subheading

-Use to structure content in a card.
+Used for the title of any sub-sections in top-level page sections.

 ```jsx
 <Subheading>Accounts</Subheading>